Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 The Role of Age and Medical History in Assessing Bruises

 Older adults bruise more easily due to thinner skin and fragile capillaries.
-They also have slower healing times.
-For seniors who fall frequently due to balance issues or medications causing dizziness, even minor bruises can mask serious injuries like fractures.
+They also tend to have slower healing times.
+For seniors who fall frequently due to balance issues or medications causing dizziness, even minor bruises can sometimes mask serious injuries like fractures.

-Patients on anticoagulant medications such as warfarin or aspirin bleed more readily from minor trauma.
+Patients on blood-thinning medicines such as anticoagulants or antiplatelet drugs like aspirin bleed more readily from minor trauma.
 In these cases, even small bruises should be monitored carefully for signs of expanding hematomas.

 People with bleeding disorders like hemophilia require specialized attention because their bruises can worsen rapidly without proper clotting function.